wpsocio/wptelegram-login/src/README.txt

 **Join the Chat**

-We have a public group on Telegram to provide help setting up the plugin, discuss issues, features, translations etc. Join [@WPTelegramChat](https://t.me/WPTelegramChat)
+We have a public group on Telegram to help set up the plugin and discuss issues, features, translations, etc. Join [@WPTelegramChat](https://t.me/WPTelegramChat)
 For rules, see the pinned message.
-No spam please.
+No spam, please.

 == Why Telegram Login? ==